Baltimore City F.C.: History

 Founded by a collective of local soccer players and up and local businesses, the club has aimed and been successful in keep its operations and outreach network within the city itself, with plans for a grassroots approach for sustainable success of the sport in the city.

 The club, in its first season, won the Spring season of the Maryland Major Soccer League in penalties vs Columbia F.C.
 This was followed up with a further undefeated run of 12 games ending towards the end of the summer 2023 season despite having won the title already.

 During the Summer League tournament, Baltimore City F.C. again came away with the trophy, its second in its first two competitions.
 The reserve team also won the Division 1 Howard County Soccer League.

 In the fall of 2023, Baltimore City F.C. again reached the season final again versus Columbia F.C but this time, Columbia won the title on penalties.
 Nonetheless, the following week Baltimore City F.C. received an invitation to join the expanding Mid-Atlantic Division of the Eastern Premier Soccer League.

 In its first Winter Cup, Baltimore City F.C. won on penalties versus cross-town rival Baltimore Kickers, but succumbed to Columbia F.C. in the second round.

 In their debut Eastern Premier Soccer League season, Baltimore City F.C. finished above expectations claiming fourth place and the final playoff spot, qualifying on the final day over Columbia F.C. who were also in the running for that spot.
 In the playoffs, City fell to NoVa F.C. in the semi-final but qualified for the NISA Independent Cup.
-Here they came up against Maryland Bobcats F.C. and lead until minute 80, finishing in a 2-1 loss.
-In the Summer MDV Cup Baltimore City F.C. worked their way through the playoffs until the final, succumbing to Great Falls FC 2-1.
+Here they came up against Maryland Bobcats F.C. and lead until minute 80, finishing in a 2–1 loss.
+In the Summer MDV Cup Baltimore City F.C. worked their way through the playoffs until the final, succumbing to Great Falls FC 2–1.

 Autumn season brought a number of new players with a fresh focus on winning silverware.
 City finished fourth in the fall season narrowly missing automatic qualification for the Eastern Premier League soccer summer 2025 playoffs.
 They did however prevail in the Maryland Major Soccer League claiming their third title over Le Syli DMV.

 In the Spring of 2025 Baltimore City F.C. went undefeated during the spring regular season of the American Premier Soccer League finishing top the league and awarding them the #2 seed heading into the APSL Mid-Atlantic Playoffs, which saw them matched up against cross-town rivals Christos F.C.
-Christos won that matchup 3-2, which would also be the final time both teams took part in the APSL, with Baltimore moving their efforts to the United Premier Soccer League & Maryland Super Soccer League.
-Meanwhile Baltimore also got promoted from the second division of the MSSL on the final day.
+Christos won that matchup 3–2, which would also be the final time both teams took part in the APSL, with Baltimore moving their efforts to the United Premier Soccer League & Maryland Super Soccer League.
+Meanwhile, Baltimore also got promoted from the second division of the MSSL on the final day.

-Their efforts however did not go unrewarded and Baltimore will feature in the 2026 U.S. Open Cup qualifiers in September of 2025.
+Their efforts however did not go unrewarded and Baltimore will feature in the 2026 U.S. Open Cup qualifiers in September 2025.